sigstore/model-transparency/README.model_signing.md

 | H2 | bert-base-uncased    | 3.3G  | 22.7s | 23.3s |
 | H2 | tiiuae/falcon-7b     | 14GB  | 2m.1s | 2m3s  |

+## Model Signing Format

+For a diagram showing the model signing format as well as an explanation of the layers, see the [model signing format](docs/model_signing_format.md) document.

 ## Development steps

 ### Linting